sajji18/BlogVerse/README.md

 ## Desciption
 A blog web application that allows users to create, publish, and manage their own articles, stories, or posts on the internet.

-## Purpose:
-The purpose of this project is to familiarize myself with the Django Framework, following Corey Schrafer's Django Playlist.